csxmli2016/MARCONetPlusPlus/README.md

 ## 🏃 Restoring Real-world Chinese Text Images
 > - We use [BSRGAN](https://github.com/cszn/BSRGAN) to restore the background region.
 > - The parameters are tested on an NVIDIA A100 GPU (40G).
-> - ⚠️ If the inference speed is slow, this is caused by the large size of the input text image, and you can resize it based on your needs.
+> - ⚠️ If the inference speed is slow, this is caused by the large size of the input text image or the large factor_scale.
+You can resize it based on your needs.

 [<img src="Imgs/whole_1.jpg" height="270px"/>](https://imgsli.com/NDA2MDUw) [<img src="Imgs/whole_2.jpg" height="270px"/>](https://imgsli.com/NDA2MDYw)